blackophelia/python-stuff/README.md

 ## Routes/Endpoints
 - `/`: default route, returns a page saying `Hello World!`
 - `/text`: renders the questions as plain text on the page, with no input capability
-- `fancy`: renders the questions using the `template/questions.html` to render quetsions with formatting and inputs.
+- `/fancy`: renders the questions using the `template/questions.html` to render quetsions with formatting and inputs.